Return-to-Work Program Costs

 The program has evolved over the past number of years.
 By investing in the development of our professional workforce on topics like mental stress injuries, mild traumatic brain injuries, cultural sensitivity and job accommodations, we have seen improved return-to-work outcomes every year.

 We now have a new single Return-to-Work Specialist role; these highly skilled experts and certified disability management professionals are responsible for achieving the best return-to-work outcomes and their knowledge, skills and approaches match the needs of today’s increasingly complex claims.

 Return-to-Work program costs ($millions) – Schedule 1 and 2

 *Other category includes GL adjustment, other, support services, and miscellaneous expenses

-Since the implementation of the work transition (WT) program, the percentage of cases with completed plans resulting in a return to work (either with the injury employer or with a new employer) has shown converging results with employment outcomes achieved under the earlier labour market re-entry (LMR) program.
+In the past five years, the percentage of claims with completed plans resulting in a return-to-work (either with their former employer or with a new employer) has improved.

 In 2018, 95 per cent of claims with completed plans led to a return to work, showing a big improvement over 88 per cent in 2017.